 Conceptual learning is a more in-depth and meaningful way of learning based on core concepts and ideas instead of specific topics.
 It engages students in higher-order thinking and facilitates the development of richer understandings of the world.

-Credentials are forms of recognition people earn after achieving pre-set outcomes.
-They can vary considerably in size and scope, with some being awarded at the end of years-long programmes and others after completing a single course or exam.
+Credentials are forms of recognition people earn after achieving preset outcomes.
+They can vary considerably in size and scope, with some being awarded at the end of yearslong programs and others after completing a single course or exam.

 Mastery-based learning requires students to thoroughly understand one area before moving on to the next.
 If a student has not yet mastered the information when assessed, they’ll receive additional learning support and then be reassessed.
 Learning continues this way until the learner has grasped the skill and can proceed to the next level.

-Standardised, objective exams test students on a small selection of skills to see how they measure against learning objectives.
-While useful for data and standardisation, these tests aren’t great for demonstrating competency since there is little or no transparency regarding the student’s mastery level.
+Standardized, objective exams test students on a small selection of skills to see how they measure against learning objectives.
+While useful for data and standardization, these tests aren’t great for demonstrating competency since there is little or no transparency regarding the student’s mastery level.